OYYK2018-Ruby-on-Rails/resources/README.md

 https://devchat.tv/ruby-rogues,

-# Feel free to add a new resources.
+# Feel free to add new resources.